xtensor-stack/xtensor/docs/source/external-structures.rst

 You may need to plug structures that already provide n-dimensional access methods, instead of a one-dimensional container with a strided index scheme.
-This section illustrates how to adapt such structures with the following (minimal) api:
+This section illustrates how to adapt such structures with the following (minimal) API:

 .. code::